AVM-Consulting/oracle-db-monitor/README.md

 ## Common script modification scenarios:

  - By default Oracle DB Monitor covers all RAC instances.
-But if you need stats only from particular instance(s) -  modify folloing line in scipts:
+But if you need stats only from particular instance(s) -  modify following line in scripts:
 ```SQL
 define inst_clause='and inst_id in (1,2,3,4,5,6)'
 ```